abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Soccer order - two hierarchies and a join](../04_order/player_order_two_join.svg)

-The above set is not linearly-ordered.
-This is because, although we know that $d ≤ g$ and that $f ≤ g$, the relationship between $d$ and $f$ is *not* known --- any element can be bigger than the other one.
+The above set is not linearly-ordered --- although we know that $d ≤ g$ and that $f ≤ g$, the relationship between $d$ and $f$ is *not* known --- any element can be bigger than the other one.

 Greatest and least objects
 ---